pthom/hello_imgui/docs/book/_sources/doc_api.md

   Runs an application, using simpler params.

 * `HelloImGui::Run(guiFunction, windowTitle, windowSize, windowSizeAuto=false, restoreLastWindowGeometry=false, fpsIdle=10)`
+  Runs an application, by providing the Gui function, the window title, etc.

 Although the API is extremely simple, it is highly customizable, and you can set many options by filling the elements in the `RunnerParams` struct, or in the simpler  `SimpleRunnerParams`.

-## Get current runner params

-* `HelloImGui::GetRunnerParams()`:
-  a convenience function that will return the runnerParams of the current application
+__HelloImGui::GetRunnerParams()__  will return the runnerParams of the current application.

-* `FrameRate(durationForMean = 0.5)`: Returns the current FrameRate.
-  May differ from ImGui::GetIO().FrameRate, since one can choose the duration for the calculation of the mean value of the fps

-* `ImGuiTestEngine* GetImGuiTestEngine()`: returns a pointer to the global instance of ImGuiTestEngine that was initialized by HelloImGui (iif ImGui Test Engine is active).

 ----

 # Place widgets in a DPI-aware way